inkusalters/Poltersprite/README.md

 **Inkus Alters 2024**

 **Created for GitHub Game Off 2024 entry**
+**Ranked 127th out of 521 total entries**

 Poltersprite is a simple ghost investigation game for the original Gameboy.
 Explore a haunted house and use your equipment to gather evidence and identify the ghost.
 Make sure you get out alive!
 Find somewhere to hide if the ghost starts to hunt!

 To fit the time constraints of the Game Jam, the game initially hosts 4 ghost types, 4 evidence types, and 1 location with 5 rooms.
-I am planning to include more content after the voting period ends to expand the game, with the potential for a new location if it is received well!
+New content is expected to be added within 1-2 months of the jam ending, in February or March.

 The game features a hard mode for added challenge, providing 2 evidence instead of 3, slowing the player, and speeding up the ghost.
 Additionally, 2 of the 3 hiding spots get blocked off.